Yoozoo Games: History

-Lin Qi (Chinese: 林奇；pinyin: LINQI, born in 1981 in Wenzhou, Zhejiang), also known as Titan Lin, was a Chinese entrepreneur and founder of Youzu Interactive.
+Lin Qi, also known as Titan Lin, was a Chinese entrepreneur and founder of Youzu Interactive.
 The company, which produces games for both its home markets and overseas markets, was acquired by Susino Umbrella in an all-stock deal in 2014.
 Lin Qi owned approximately 100.9 million shares of Youzu, which were last valued at $2.2 billion, according to Wealth-X. On December 25, 2020, Lin Qi died at age 39.
-He was allegedly poisoned on December 16 by one of his colleagues.
+He was allegedly poisoned on December 16 by one of his colleagues, Xu Yao, who was sentenced to death in 2024 for the murder.

 Youzu Games HongKong Limited was founded in early 2013 in Hong Kong and focuses on localizing and operating massively multiplayer games in North America and Europe.
 In 2016, Youzu bought German online game developer Bigpoint for $89.7 million.

 Video games

 League of Angels

-League of Angels (Abbreviation: LoA) is an MMORPG released in December 2013 by Youzu Interactive.
+League of Angels (LoA) is an MMORPG released in December 2013 by Youzu Interactive.
 LoA's China release took place in July 2013, with the North American version following shortly in December of that year.
 League of Angels was chosen in December 2014 as one of the best new games on Facebook for that year.

 League of Angels II (also League of Angels 2 or LoA2) is the 2016 sequel to the 2013 game.
 Its impending release was announced on March 15, and a 5,000-player closed beta ran from March 24 to 31, then replaced with an open beta.
 It launched on April 8 in North America, and two weeks later there was a free gold giveaway to promote playing.
 The game's European release occurred on May 19.
-The game's first multilanguage release (English, French, German, simplified Chinese and traditional Chinese) was released on May 26, then in Portuguese and Spanish on June 23.
+The game's first multi-language release (English, French, German, simplified Chinese and traditional Chinese) was released on May 26, then in Portuguese and Spanish on June 23.

 Infinity Kingdom

 Infinity Kingdom (Abbreviated as IK) is a freemium cartoon mobile strategy video game, released on January 28, 2021, for both iOS and Android.
 The Android version was released on Google Play, Huawei Appgallery, and Samsung Galaxy Store.
 An APK is also available on the Infinity Kingdom website.
 A PC version was released on Steam on July 2, 2021.

 The game is currently available in English, French, German, Indonesian, Italian, Polish, Portuguese, Russian, Spanish, Turkish, Thai, Vietnamese, Simplified Chinese and Tradiditonal Chinese.
-For the future, Korean, Japanese and Arabic translations are planned.
+For the future, Korean, Japanese, Arabic and Bengali translations are planned.